 To provide technical, subject-matter expertise to local governments and other stakeholders, WFRC manages content for and regular updates to its responsive and accessible website.
-Utilizing a plugin, real-time translation into Spanish, Vietnamese, Chinese (Simplified), Serbian, Croatian, Korean, Filipino, and Russian languages is available.
+A plugin for real-time translation is available.

 Historical, general, policy, committee, vision, plan, program, public involvement, and contact information, as well as maps, data, and studies will be available on the website.
 Specific meeting information, including agendas, informational packets, recordings, minutes, and presentations will be available for each committee meeting during the current and previous three years.